Snowboard: History

 Riding a sliding plank of wood while standing was a skill demonstrated on the Turkish lazboard or toboggan in winters before 1900.

 In 1917, 13 year old Vern Wicklund crafted a homemade board used for sliding on snow in Cloquet, Minnesota.
-This modified sled was dubbed a “bunker,” and patented twenty two years later in 1939.
+This modified sled was dubbed a “bunker”.
+He, along with relatives Harvey and Gunnar Burgeson, patented the very first snowboard twenty two years later in 1939.

 Sherm Poppen from Muskegon, Michigan came up with what most consider the direct predecessor of the snowboard in 1965 called the Snurfer (a blend of "snow" and "surfer").
 Commercially available Snurfers in the late 1960s and early 1970s had no bindings.
 The rider held onto a looped nylon lanyard attached to the front of the Snurfer, and stood upon several rows of square U-shaped staples that were partially driven into the board but protruded about 1 cm above the board's surface to provide traction even when packed with snow.
 Later Snurfer models replaced the staples with ridged rubber grips running longitudinally along the length of the board (originally) or, subsequently, as rectangular footpads.
 Dimitrije Milovich led the Winterstick company from 1972–1982 and 1985–1987, and obtained a 1974 patent.
 It is widely accepted that Jake Burton Carpenter (founder of Burton Snowboards) and/or Tom Sims (founder of Sims Snowboards) invented modern snowboarding by introducing bindings and steel edges to snowboards in the late 1970s.
 Sims was an avid skateboarder in 1963 when he built a crude “ski board” in his seventh-grade wood shop class in Haddonfield, N.J., so he could continue to ride during the winter.
 Barfoot Snoboards was founded by Chuck Barfoot in 1981.

 Snowboarding began to spread internationally.
 In 1981, a couple of Winterstick team riders went to France at the invitation of Alain Gaimard, marketing director at Les Arcs.
 After seeing an early film of this event, French skiers/surfers Augustin Coppey, Olivier Lehaneur, Olivier Roland and Antoine Yarmola made their first successful attempts during the winter of 1983 in France (Val Thorens), using primitive, home-made clones of the Winterstick.
 Starting with pure powder, skateboard-shaped wooden-boards equipped with aluminium fins, foot-straps and leashes, their technology evolved within a few years to pressed wood/fiber composite boards fitted with polyethylene soles, steel edges and modified ski boot shells.
 These were more suitable for the mixed conditions encountered while snowboarding mainly off-piste, but having to get back to ski lifts on packed snow.
 In 1985, James Bond popularized snowboarding in the movie A View to a Kill.
 In the scene, he escapes Soviet agents who are on skis with a makeshift snowboard made from the debris of a snowmobile that exploded.
 The actual snowboard used for the stunt was a Sims snowboard ridden by founder Tom Sims.
 By 1986, although still very much a minority sport, commercial snowboards had started appearing in French ski resorts.